-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 config: {

-description: 'Deletes the selected note'
+description: "Deletes the selected note"

 }

-We have done the same as in the previous route definition, but this time we have changed the method to match the action we want to execute.
+We’ve done the same as in the previous route definition, but this time we’ve changed the method to match the action we want to execute.

 The only exception is the delete route.
-In this case, we are going to define it with the
+In this case, we’re going to define it with the

 GET method rather than